ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 * It's a good thing to know, what you don't know
 * Talk about it
 * Bribe your friends
-* Being wrong, doesn't make you a fraud
+* Being wrong doesn't make you a fraud
 * Focus on providing value and write it down
 * Keep a file of nice things someone has said about you
 * Stop commenting compliments